vdolce/gen-vuex/README.md

 });
 ```

-If you've already set up the store path, you can check it with the following command:
+If you've already set up the store path, you can check it out with the following command:
 ```shell
 gen-vuex-init --show-path
 ```

 ##### 2. Create all Vuex files
-This command will create all Vuex files you need for a specific component into the "storePath/modules" location.
-If the storePath/modules folders don't exist, they will be created.
-Remember, you need to settle the store path before with the gen-vuex-init command
 ```shell
 gen-vuex-create <componentName>
 ```
+This command will create all Vuex files you need for a specific component into the "storePath/modules" location.
+If the storePath/modules folders don't exist, they will be created.
+Remember, you need to settle the store path before with the gen-vuex-init command.

 For example,
 ```shell